 So, with a nod to publications like Wine Spectator, which issues a top 100 wines list annually, we are pleased to introduce our first effort to rank the top coffees we reviewed over the past year in the “Coffee Review’s Top 30 Coffees of 2013.”

 Why did we choose to limit our list to thirty coffees?
 There is no magic to the number.
 It just seemed about right.
 In 2013 we will publish reviews of about four hundred coffees.
 Roughly sixty of these will score 94 points or higher.
 Obviously all of these 94+ point coffees are exceptional.
 But some are more unusual or noteworthy in one way or another than others.
 We are very fond of Ethiopian coffees, for example, but nearly two dozen coffees from this extraordinary, seminal origin earned 94 points or higher.
-We couldn’t put them all on the list.
-Our final list of top thirty coffees includes about 10% of all coffees reviewed and about half of those that scored 94 points or higher.
+We couldn’t include them all on the list.
+Our final list of top thirty coffees includes about half of all those coffees that scored 94 points or higher over the past year.
 Obviously some outstanding coffees were left off the list; on the other hand, every coffee on the list is remarkable or exciting in some way.

 In the new world of high-end specialty coffee, botanical variety of the tree has become one of the main ways to differentiate and describe small lots of fine coffee.
 Grape variety has long been a differentiator in wine, of course, and increasingly dominates description and selling of certain fruits and vegetables.
 But botanical variety of coffee tree also has become an increasingly intensely explored path to higher return and more recognition for producers and roasters.